 TeamViewer is one of the most popular screen mirroring apps.
 This one is mainly for diagnostic purposes.
 You can look at desktops or other mobile devices if needed.
 It supports HD video and sound transmission, 256-bit AES encryption, and file transfers from both devices.
 It also supports Mac, Windows, and Linux natively.
 That’s great news.
 The app is free to use for individual use.
 Those running businesses have various payment options.

 Many smart TVs and smartphones can screen mirror things natively.
 For instance, many Android devices can cast the screen to virtually anything that has Miracast or Chromecast support.
 As long as your smart TV or smart dongle or whatever can do it, you can screen mirror without downloading an extra app.
-It’s fastest, most efficient way to do screen mirroring as long as you have the proper equipment already in your home or area.
-It’s worth looking into!
+It’s the fastest, most efficient way to do screen mirroring as long as you have the proper equipment already in your home or area.
+We have Miracast linked up at the button below as it is one of the native options for t his.

 Hardware devices like Chromecast or Kindle Fire Sticks